Château La Fleur de Boüard 2011

 Wine rated (2014 guide) 17/20 (Reference wine)

-Beautiful quality of material, there is a sap that is both ripe and fresh with energetic tannins that should evolve well.
+The wine has excellent quality; it exhibits a vitality that is both ripe and fresh, with lively tannins that should age well.

 About the estate:

-Hubert de Boüard acquired this Lalande de Pomerol property in 1998.
-It is based on two sectors, one of large gravel and the other of sand and clay.
-Since the first vintage, these terroirs have produced a wine of great style.
-Each year, Hubert de Boüard produces a cuvée from the gravelly terroir that he himself describes as an "UFO" (Unidentified Flying Object).
-The Plus: a very ambitious cuvée aged for 33 months in new barrels.
+Hubert de Boüard acquired this estate in Lalande-de-Pomerol in 1998.
+It is situated on two distinct plots: one with coarse gravel and the other with sand and clay.
+Since the first vintage, these terroirs have enabled the production of a wine of great style.
+Each year, from the gravelly terroir, Hubert de Boüard produces a cuvée that he himself describes as an “OVNI” (Unidentified Winemaking Object).
+The Highlight: a very ambitious cuvée aged for 33 months in new oak barrels.

 Robert Parker - Wine Advocate

-The 2011 La Fleur de Boüard is rich, full-bodied, ripe, and assertive.
-Grand, mellow, and delicious, it features extra-ripe Merlot harvested late and with low yields.
+La Fleur de Boüard's 2011 is rich, full-bodied, ripe, and assertive.
+Grand, smooth, and delicious, it features extra-ripe Merlot harvested late from low-yield vineyards.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France